CK2800/tst/5/readme.md

 We used the 64bit version on Windows.

 Unzip the downloaded file into a folder of your choosing.
+EITHER:
-Add the folder path to the system PATH variable, e.g.
+* Add the folder path to the system PATH variable, e.g.

         C:\Program Files\selenium-drivers

 You may need to reboot the system.
+OR:
+* Read the documentation [here](https://firefox-source-docs.mozilla.org/testing/geckodriver/Usage.html) to learn alternative ways of using the Gecko web driver.

 Now run the SeleniumTest.java.